patternleaf/udder/README.md

 To run the example app (which is configured to display the Dairy show), you must install JRE 1.7+ or JDK 1.7+.
 Your computer might already come with Java 1.7+.
 If not, look [here](https://www.java.com/en/download/help/download_options.xml).

-You should be able to serve Udder from the dist jar using the `udder/serve_from_dist` script, once the Java interpreter is in your path.
+You should be able to serve Udder from the official distribution jar using the `udder/serve_from_dist` script, once the Java interpreter is in your path.

-The dist jar contains the two non-JDK dependencies, Boon and Simple.
+The official dist jar contains the two non-JDK dependencies, Boon and Simple.

 Getting Started - Hacking Udder